-(d) Applications for small wireless facilities within Design Zones must receive a land use approval and comply with a concealment element design described in section 14.62.260 LSMC above.
+(d) Applications for small wireless facilities within Design Zones must receive a land use approval and comply with a concealment element design described in section 14.62.260 b, in addition to the requirements in section 14.62.280 LSMC below.

-14.62.280 New poles in the rights-of-way for small wireless facilities and installations in a Design Zone.
+14.62.260 New poles in the rights-of-way for small wireless facilities and installations in a Design Zone.